 - Place the crushed cookies and remaining dry ingredients into a medium bowl and mix well.

-Tips for success and FAQ's
+Tips for Success

-The idea of this recipe is that it should look like a salami or a chocolate sausage.
+- The idea of this recipe is that it should look like a salami or a chocolate sausage.
 That means you need to take your time to form it into the right shape.
-Wrap it tightly in plastic wrap or alternatively use parchment paper.
+Wrap it tightly in plastic wrap or use parchment paper.
 Twist the ends well, keeping the mixture in place.

 More recipes like this